jianhuig/FairnessTutorial/README.md

-# A tutorial on fairness of machine learning in healthcare
+# A tutorial on fairness in machine learning in healthcare

 R package and reproducible real-world data examples for *A tutorial on fairness in machine learning in healthcare*.